 Our Music Ministers

 Parish Choir is our largest choir, composed of adults and high-school age students.
 The Parish Choir (PC) leads the congregation in sung prayer.
 Our repertoire ranges from early Church music to traditional hymns to contemporary settings.
-This ensemble sings most 9:45am masses at Crane Rd., but occasionally rotates to other Mass times, including Midnight Mass, the Easter Triduum, and for special feasts.
+This ensemble sings at the 9:45am and 10:30am Masses.
+They also lead the Music Ministry at Midnight Mass, the Easter Triduum, and for special feasts.
 Please contact Cyndee to schedule a meeting if you are interested.

 Schola is a small ensemble of advanced vocalists that sings on special feasts and in conjunction with the Parish Choir.
 Schola (SC) sings challenging repertoire ranging from early polyphony to Gregorian chant, as well as modern choral works.
 Excellent music reading skills are required; please contact Cyndee to schedule an audition.

 Youth Choir and Ensemble is for students in grades 8-12, both vocalists and instrumentalists.
 The ensemble leads the congregation and learns additional contemporary and instrumental works to contribute to the liturgy.
-Youth Choir and Ensemble (YCE) performs twice monthly.
+Youth Choir and Ensemble (YCE) ministers via music twice monthly.
 Click here for the 2018-19 YCE season schedule.

 Children’s Choir is for students in grades 3-8 who love to sing!
-All children are welcome: participants need not have previous musical experience or be members of Religious Education.
-The Children’s Choir (CH) sings twice monthly through Christmas, then on Easter and Mother’s Day.
-Rehearsals take place 45 minutes before the beginning of Mass, with additional evening rehearsals before Christmas.
-Click here for the 2018-19 CH season schedule.
+All children are welcome: participants need not have previous musical experience.
+The Children’s Choir (CH) at the 3:00 p.m.
+Christmas Eve Mass at Crane Rd.

 Cantors and Psalmists need to have excellent vocal skills as well as a profound prayer life, with a graciousness that welcomes all present to participate.
 These vocalists should be committed to preparing for their duties both musically and prayerfully, with steady nerves and an ardent desire to elevate the singing of the community to the highest level of prayer.